What Are the Penalties for Late Filing of Documents?

 If you are starting a new company, you will need to issue a share certificate when your company is being incorporated.
 This article will go through the information you need to prepare this document.

-Choosing a Financial Year End Date for My Singapore Company
+Financial Year End (FYE) in Singapore

 When you incorporate, you need to choose your financial year end date which determines when your corporate filings and taxes are due.
 Read on to find out how to choose the date for your company.